JUNE-AUGUST 2026 90-DAY OUTLOOK

 Dark Green-45-55%Above

-Below-normal precipitation is forecast for most of the Rockies, the Plains and parts of the lower Mississippi Valley and the Southeast.
-The probability of occurrence is near 35 to 40 percent.
-Above-normal precipitation is forecast for most of the Midwest into the lower Mid-Atlantic.
-The probability of occurrence is nearly 35 percent.
+Below-normal precipitation is forecast for most of the northern states.
+The probability of occurrence is near 35percent.
+Above-normal precipitation is forecast for most of the Four Corners.
+The probability of occurrence is 35 percent.
 The remainder of the nation is not expected to exceed normal climatology.

 Jim Munley Jr.